 “You need more rest,” a woman’s voice said from my left.
 It was Helvegen.

 “Praise Lady Kalma, he lives!”
 Xia added from somewhere else in the room.

 Their voices felt too loud inside my head, reminding me of the hangover I had dealt with after the Dark Revelry.

 “Be quiet, I… need to sleep more,” I said.
 Someone’s hands gently brushed against my forehead, and then another glass bottle was pushed up to my lips.
 I greedily drank the healing potion before letting my head collapse back down to my pillows, my eyes shut tight against the world.

 Before I drifted off to sleep once more, I mentally commanded my room to bring down the temperature.
 I thought I could hear a few murmurs of surprise from around my bed when the cool air started moving.
 A few moments later, I was asleep.

 When I awoke again, my body felt relatively normal.
 I was able to move my head and neck without too much pain, and even my back was starting to feel better.
-The healing potion had been strong.
+The second healing potion had been stronger than the first.
 My eyes fluttered open, and I saw no one else in the room.
 The gentle breeze from the room’s magical cooling system felt great on my sore chest.
 The bandages covering my wounds were no longer soaked in blood, and I knew that I was out of the woods.
 I would survive.